Ernst Posner: Early life and education

-Posner was born on August 9, 1892 in Berlin to a wealthy Prussian Lutheran family of both Jewish and Christian heritage.
+Posner was born on August 9, 1892, in Berlin to a wealthy Prussian Lutheran family of both Jewish and Christian heritage.
 His father, Dr. Carl Posner, was a famous urologist.
 His uncle, Max Posner, who died ten years before Ernst was born, was an archivist with the Prussian Privy State Archives.
 Posner attended the University of Berlin where he studied philosophy, history, and languages.
 He attributed a class that he took with German historian Otto Hintze on U.S. Constitutional history as providing him with the basic knowledge he would need for American history later in his life.

 Having previously served in the military during peace-time, he rejoined Imperial German Army during World War I on both the Eastern and Western fronts.
 He fought in the battles of Tannenberg and the Masurian Lakes.
-He was wounded in Poland on November 1914.
+He was wounded in Poland in November 1914.
 After receiving treatment, he returned, now as a lieutenant, to the front and fought in both Russia and France.
 In 1918 he was mustered out of the army.
 He was awarded both the first and second class of the Iron Cross.
 After the war Posner returned to the University of Berlin where he received his doctorate in February 1920.
 Later that year he passed the exams necessary to teach in a gymnasium.